Julie-Fabre/bombcell/README.md

 estimate the percent of spikes missing (false nagatives) by fitting a gaussian the distribution of amplitudes, with a cutoff parameter.
 This assumes the spike amplitudes follow a gaussian distribution, which is not strictly true for bursty cells, like MSNs.
 This can then define which epochs of the recording to keep for a unit, if it has for example drifted relative to the recording sites and in only some recording epochs a substantial amount of spikes are missing.

+Below: example of unit with many spikes below the detection threshold in the first two time chunks of the recording.

 ![alt text](https://github.com/Julie-Fabre/bombcell/blob/master/images/percSpikesMissingDrift.png?raw=true)

 #### number of spikes